sidhu177/presentation-aws-lambda/PITCHME.md

 +++

+By default, Lambda is going to log any function you run.
+You can customize the log if you need more details.

 Logging and Exceptions are handled through cloud watch logs.
-You will see the exception used for the failure displayed on the console
+You will see the exception used for the failure displayed on the console and on the log

 +++

 Now for a small example demonstrating the use of lambda console and the levers that we can use to make changes to lambda runtime.

 +++

 ```
 def lambda_handler(event,context):